Ahdeyyy/Todo-Api/README.md

 A simple to do api,

 * oAuth to login
-* can create , delete , modify (complete tasks and undo completion of tasks)
+* can create , delete , modify (complete tasks and undo completion of tasks) tasks